 - Commission: 25% of sale price or $2,500 which ever is greater.

-- Closing costs: (click here to view) Estimated at $1350.00 per week, which is normally divided between the buyer and seller, your portion being approximately $675.
+- Closing costs: Closing costs are estimated at $1,350 per week and normally split evenly between the buyer and seller, your half being approximately $675.

 - Maintenance fees; Proration of fees may occur depending on your sale date and interval owned.